vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 practice is to create a new tunnel with DCO to minimize the chance of problems with existing clients.

-.. cfgcmd:: set interfaces openvpn vtun10 enable-dco
+.. cfgcmd:: set interfaces openvpn <name> offload dco

-Using this command over the interface is performing DCO ,is necessary reset the tunnel.
+  Enable OpenVPN Data Channel Offload feature by loading the appropriate kernel module.

+  Disabled by default - no kernel module loaded.

+  .. note:: Enable this feature causes an interface reset.

 Troubleshooting
 ===============